 After the application is submitted, the eVisitor visa for Australia should take around a day to be processed, as 90% of applications are processed within 24 hours.
-The applicant will be able to print a copy of the eVisitor Australia upon approval and receiving the visa in the inbox.
+However, some requests may take up to 2 business days.
+The applicant will be able to print a copy of the eVisitor Australia upon approval and receiving the visa in their email inbox.

 Before you travel

-Travelers should make sure they have the passport they used to complete the application, as well as the printed copy of the eVisitor, before traveling to Australia.
+Travellers should make sure they have the passport they used to complete the application, as well as the printed copy of the eVisitor, before reaching Australia.